-The ATT offers States Parties the opportunity to open transparent channels of communication at the bilateral and multilateral levels in order to achieve the following aims: identify issues of mutual interest; build confidence; collaborate in strengthening trade standards, facilitate assessments of treaty compliance; identify trends in arms transfers; offer insight into how States Parties implement the treaty and identify best practices; facilitate international cooperation; and help pair resourced states with those in need of assistance.
+The ATT offers States Parties the opportunity to open transparent channels of communication at the bilateral and multilateral levels.
+This helps to:

+- identify issues of mutual interest;

+- build confidence;

+- collaborate in strengthening trade standards;

+- facilitate assessments of treaty compliance;

+- identify trends in arms transfers;

+- offer insight into how States Parties implement the Treaty and identify best practices;

+- facilitate international cooperation; and

+help pair resourced states with those in need of assistance.

-At the same time, all nations have national security concerns and the ATT takes this into account by allowing States to exclude commercially sensitive or national security information from the annual reports and/or making their reports available to other States Parties only, not the public generally.
+At the same time, all nations have national security concerns.
+The ATT takes this into account by allowing States to exclude commercially sensitive or national security information from the annual reports and/or making their reports available to other States Parties only, not the public generally.